 Winmail Opener is a small and simple utility that allows you to view and extract contents of TNEF-encoded messages (infamous winmail.dat).
-That means if you receive winmail.dat on your e-mail, with Winmail Opener you can view the rich text message contents and attachments embedded into this file.
+If you receive winmail.dat files on your e-mail, you can view the rich text message contents and attachments embedded into these files with Winmail Opener.

 You may receive winmail.dat files from the senders who are using Microsoft Outlook (97, 2000).
-Winmail.dat contains all attachments and rich text message, and not all e-mail clients can recognize its format.
+These files contain all the attachments and message text, and not all e-mail clients can recognize their format.
 Winmail Opener is the solution.

 - Winmail Opener is absolutely free - no nag screens, no ads, no spyware, no time limit.

 - It supports rich message text (RTF) extraction.

-- Allows to operate with embedded attachments via standard system popup menu (Open, Open with, Copy, etc.)
+- Allows to operate with embedded attachments via standard system popup menu commands (Open, Open with, Copy, etc.)

 - Supports command line mode for batch decoding.

-- The executable has small size and low system requirements.
+- The executable has a small size and low system requirements.

 The current version is 1.7 (last update: 16 March 2021).
 What's new?